Bry50/Old-Smartphone-as-a-server/5_Home_Assistant.md

 So.....to allow the MQTT container to talk to the Home Assistant container, I decided to stop the internal firewall (nothing to do with  my router firewall).

 Yeah...
-I know, not good...but..
-I havrn't found a solution.
+I know, not ideal...but..
+I haven't found a solution.

 issue the following commands (to stop the  filewall starting onboot)
 ```